 - 1.1.
-All members of the Board must sign this Code of Conduct when they are elected, co-opted or appointed, and on an annual basis thereafter.
-References throughout this Code of Conduct (the Code) to 'we', 'us' and 'our' mean Rural Stirling Group (RSG)/Rural Stirling Housing Association (RSHA).
-The Code reflects our Values which are Accountability, Ambitious, Caring, Collaborative, Inclusive and Respectful - 1.2 We attach the greatest importance to ensuring that high standards of governance and ethical behaviour are demonstrated by all of our people and in all of our activities. - 1.3 Our Code of Conduct sets out the requirements and expectations which are attached to your role as a member of our Board.
+All Board members of the Rural Stirling Group must sign this Code of Conduct when they are elected, co-opted or appointed, and on an annual basis thereafter.
+References throughout this Code of Conduct (the Code) to 'we', 'us' and 'our' mean Rural Stirling Group (RSG)/Rural Stirling Housing Association (RSHA)/Venachar Ltd. The Code reflects our Values which are Accountability, Ambitious, Caring, Collaborative, Inclusive and Respectful - 1.2 We attach the greatest importance to ensuring that high standards of governance and ethical behaviour are demonstrated by all of our people and in all of our activities. - 1.3 Our Code of Conduct sets out the requirements and expectations which are attached to your role as a member of our Board.
 You have a personal responsibility to uphold the requirements of our Code.
-You cannot be a member of the Board if you do not agree to adopt our Code of Conduct.
-To confirm that you understand its requirements and accept its terms, you must review and sign this Code annually. - 1.4 As a Registered Social Landlord (RSL), we are required to adopt and comply with an appropriate Code of Conduct.
+You cannot be a member of the Board 1 if you do not agree to adopt our Code of Conduct.
+To confirm that you understand its requirements and accept its terms, you must review and sign this Code annually. - 1.4 As a Registered Social Landlord (RSL), RSHA is required to adopt and comply with an appropriate Code of Conduct2.
+Board members of our Subsidiary, Venachar must also adopt and comply with an appropriate Code of Conduct.
 Our Code is based on the Model Code of Conduct produced by the Scottish Federation of Housing Associations, which the Scottish Housing Regulator (SHR) has confirmed fully complies with its Regulatory Standards. - Our Code of Conduct is an important part of our governance arrangements; it is supported by the Role description which describes your responsibilities as a Board member.
 You are responsible for ensuring that you are familiar with the terms of this Code and that you always act in accordance with its requirements and expectations.
 Board Members must always ensure their actions accord with the legal duties of the RSL and with regulatory guidance.
-You must also ensure you are familiar with any policies which are linked to this code. - 1.6 If there is a concern that a member of the Board may have breached any part of this Code, the matter will be investigated in accordance with the Protocol that we have adopted.
-A serious breach of our Code may result in action being taken by the Board to remove the Board member(s) involved.
+You must also ensure you are familiar with any policies which are linked to this code. - 1.6 If there is a concern that a member of the Board may have breached any part of this Code, the matter will be investigated in accordance with the

-&lt;sup>1 Our Rules state that the Board can remove a member who fails to sign the Code of Conduct (Rule 44.5.2); it is a regulatory requirement that our Rules enable the Board to take such action (SHR Regulatory Framework (2019) Constitutional Standard 19
+1 Our Rules state that the Board can remove a member who fails to sign the Code of Conduct (Rule 44.5.2); it is a regulatory requirement that our Rules enable the Board to take such action (SHR Regulatory Framework (2019) Constitutional Standard 19

-&lt;sup>2 Scottish Housing Regulator (2019) Regulatory Framework, Regulatory Standard 5.2
+2 Scottish Housing Regulator (2024) Regulatory Framework, Regulatory Standard 5.2